 - Less flour will produce a less cake-like brownie, if you want chocolate cake, make a chocolate cake!

 - Do not under bake- then you are just eating brownie batter, which is fine, but no need to bake it at all then!
+But don’t overbake either.
+Use the toothpick test to make sure they are cooked.

 Brownie ingredients are pretty simple and straightforward.
 Most are pantry staples, which means you can make these whenever you’d like!

 - Unsalted butter- if you use salted, omit additional butter.
+Too much salt in baking can dry out the finished product.

 - Dark brown sugar– gives a deeper molasses flavors and aids in the fudginess, you can also use light brown sugar.
+This is a secret ingredient not used in many brownie recipes, but gives ours an edge.

 I don’t recommend doubling this recipe in one pan.
 Instead, make two batches.
 They don’t cook right if doubled.